Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/atomic-insert.md

 An insert will create one part if:

 * Data is inserted directly into a MergeTree table
-* The MergeTree table doesn't have Materialized Views (there is no atomicity Table <> MV)
 * Data is inserted into a single partition.
 * For INSERT FORMAT:
     * Number of rows is less than `max_insert_block_size` (default is `1048545`)